virtuozzo/cloudscripting-docs/docs/reference/actions.md

   ]
 }
 ```
 where:

-- `name` - content name
+- `name` - context’s name
-- `fileName` - display file name at dashboard
+- `fileName` - the name of the file to be displayed at the dashboard
-- `type` - context type with the following possible values:
+- `type` - the context type with the following possible values:
     - `ARCHIVE`
     - `GIT`
     - `SVN`